Get Ready Queensland funding for councils

-The program provides a total of $2 million in Queensland Government funding to help local governments improve their communities’ resilience and aligns with QRA’s mission to make Queensland the most disaster resilient state in Australia.
+The Get Ready Queensland funding program provides a total of $2 million in Queensland Government funding to help local governments improve their communities’ resilience.

 Each council in Queensland will receive funding to use in 2022-23 on locally-led resilience building projects.
 The approved funding amounts is based on the local government area population.

-Below are the 2022-23 Get Ready Queensland Guidelines, which outline the purpose of the funding and eligible expenditure options for councils.
+The 2022-23 Get Ready Queensland Guidelines outline the purpose of the funding and eligible expenditure options for councils:

-All claimed GRQ expenditure for the 2021-22 program must be submitted to QRA by 30 September 2021.
+All claimed Get Ready Queensland expenditure for the 2021-22 program must be submitted to QRA by 30 September 2022.

 When preparing your acquittal, the following should be attached as supporting documents on your email:

 - examples of completed activities funded (e.g. event photos, collateral, videos)

 For queries about the funding program for councils:

 - check the Get Ready Queensland Council Hub

 Get Ready Queensland - Website